d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 :label:`chapter_image_augmentation`

-We mentioned that large-scale data sets are prerequisites for the successful application of deep neural networks in the ["Deep Convolutional Neural Networks (AlexNet)"](../chapter_convolutional-neural-networks/alexnet.md) section.
+We mentioned that large-scale data sets are prerequisites for the successful application of deep neural networks in :numref:`chapter_alexnet`.
 Image augmentation technology expands the scale of training data sets by making a series of random changes to the training images to produce similar, but different, training examples.
 Another way to explain image augmentation is that randomly changing training examples can reduce a model's dependence on certain properties, thereby improving its capability for generalization.
 For example, we can crop the images in different ways, so that the objects of interest appear in different positions, reducing the model's dependence on the position where objects appear.
 We can also adjust the brightness, color, and other factors to reduce model's sensitivity to color.
 It can be said that image augmentation technology contributed greatly to the success of AlexNet.
 In this section we will discuss this technology, which is widely used in computer vision.

 First, import the packages or modules required for the experiment in this section.